“This post may contain affiliate links. Please read my disclosure for more info.

 When the mother of my children succumbed to leukemia, I finally understood the dozens of things she, like any mom, handles on a daily basis.
 It was uncomfortable taking on some roles that she made look easy.

 One of my kids had been having issues with a bully on the school bus.
 One day, things came to a head, and I found myself in a screaming match with the parent of the other kid.
-It’s not something I’m particularly proud of, but for someone who is usually not confrontational, I think she might have been proud.
+I’m not normally confrontational, but this time I came away with a strange sense of satisfaction knowing that where my kids were concerned, I could adapt from mild-mannered dad pretty quickly.

 One way to adapt easier: